elixirschool/elixirschool/lessons/en/misc/distillery.md

----
+%{
-version: 2.0.4
+  version: "2.0.4",
-title: Distillery (Basics)
+  title: "Distillery (Basics)",
----
+  excerpt: """
   Distillery is a release manager written in pure Elixir.
 It allows you to generate releases that can be deployed elsewhere with little to no configuration.

-{% include toc.html %}
+  """
+}
+---

 ## What is a release?